Edools/angularjs-exam/README.md

 ## Styles

 GitDools style is based on `bootstrap-sass`.
-It have a custom version of `bootstrap-sass` made especially for him.
+It is reponsive and have a custom version of `bootstrap-sass` made especially for him.
 All o `scss` source can be found at `src/assets/sass`.

 ## TODO